LukeTheHecker/octopus/issues_and_features.md

 # Current Issues

-## I1: Quit Button dysfunctional
-### Description
-When pressing quit the program halts and throws an error that some connection is not correct.

 ## I2: Form on startup does not know which channels are available
 ### Description:
 When octopus starts it asks for SCP channel and reference channels, however these are sometimes unknon, sometimes no extra reference channel may be required.

 ### Solution:
 * Give the user more options by allowing no reference channels
 * Be smart and check if "Cz" is present as SCP channel, otherwise auto-select a channel that is present such that it technically works.